 Here are a few simple changes you can make around your home and in your day-to-day life.
 It is worth taking the time to implement as many as possible.

-Often, researching which energy supplier to switch to ends up on the bottom of our to-do list.
+Often, researching which energy supplier, such as Independent Energy Hawaii, to switch to ends up on the bottom of our to-do list.
 Saving money is always helpful, but there is another very good reason to look at your supplier and make sure they are right for you.
 There are many new energy suppliers challenging the bigger, more established companies.
 A large proportion of these companies are focused on providing more environmentally friendly energy using renewables.
 By changing your supplier, you could massively reduce the carbon footprint of your family.

 Another option for reducing your environmental impact through your energy consumption would be to get solar panels fitted to your roof.
 Often, local authorities offer grants or financial incentives to homeowners looking to make improvements to benefit the environment.
 It can be expensive so be sure and research and get quotes from the best solar panel installer in your area.